Tony Halme

 Tony Christian Halme (January 6, 1963 – January 8, 2010) was a Finnish politician, athlete, author, actor, and singer.
-He was a member of the Finnish Parliament from 2003 to 2007, representing the True Finns party as an independent politician.
+He was a member of the Finnish Parliament from 2003 to 2007 as an independent elected on the True Finns party list.
 Halme was also known by the pseudonym Viikinki, which he used while appearing in Gladiaattorit, a Finnish version of the TV game show Gladiators, in the 1990s.

-He was also a professional wrestler best known for his appearances with Catch Wrestling Association (CWA), New Japan Pro-Wrestling (NJPW) and World Wrestling Federation (WWF) under the ring name Ludvig Borga; a mixed martial artist and the first fighter from the Nordic countries to ever compete in the Ultimate Fighting Championship (UFC); and a professional boxer who held the Finnish and the American heavyweight title.
+He was also a professional wrestler best known for his appearances with Catch Wrestling Association (CWA), New Japan Pro-Wrestling (NJPW) and World Wrestling Federation (WWF) under the ring name Ludvig Borga; a mixed martial artist and the first fighter from the Nordic countries to ever compete in the Ultimate Fighting Championship (UFC); and a professional boxer.

 During his time in CWA, he was an accomplished main eventer, who headlined many events for the company including the company's flagship event Euro Catch Festival three times.

 Early life

 Tony Halme spent his childhood in Lauttasaari, Helsinki.
 His father left the family when Tony was six months old.
-His older brother - who was five years older than Tony - assumed the role of father figure.
+His older brother – who was five years older than Tony – assumed the role of father figure.
 Halme only heard from his father a couple of times during his life.
 His mother was an alcoholic with a constant revolving door of male partners.
 As an adult, Halme considered his brother to be his only true friend.
 In the mid-1970s, Tony, his mother and brother moved to Soukka, Espoo.
 Halme attended kansakoulu and a oppikoulu.
 He later attended a Swedish-language school and studied at the electrician line at the Strömberg School of Engineering.
 However, he dropped out of the latter after two years.
-At the age of 16, Halme left his mother's home and moved in with his uncle.
+At the age of 16, Halme left his mother's home and moved in with his uncle to Kannelmäki.

 Athletic from a young age, he actively participated in sports such as handball, football and ice hockey.
 He also began power training and weightlifting in his late teens after watching his brothers, who were on the Finnish national team.
-At age of 17, he had won a silver medal at the Finnish Bodybuilding Championship.
+Aged 17, he had won a silver medal at the Finnish Bodybuilding Championship.
 He also worked a wide variety of jobs, including fishmonger, gatekeeper, glass cutter, singer, page, stuntman, TV and radio presenter, and coach.
 He later enlisted in the Finnish army and continued his training with the Finnish military sports team.
 After leaving the army, he became involved in boxing and worked as a bouncer in bars.

-Halme developed a fascination with the United States after seeing Martin Scorsese’s film Taxi Driver at the age of 12.
+Halme developed a fascination with the United States after seeing Martin Scorsese’s film Taxi Driver at the age of 12, Halme also had a dream to get to the Gold's Gym and see it.
 He left Finland to live in Los Angeles in the 1980s and lived there for 15 years.
 He resumed bodybuilding in the US also and began to take anabolic steroids regularly.
 He worked as a bodyguard for the music group Cheap Trick and musician Gene Simmons, and also as an actor, professional wrestler and a boxer.